How to Prevent Credit Card Chargebacks: The Ultimate Merchant’s Guide

 “A surprising number of businesses don’t check this with their processor,” she says.
 “Having your exact website or store name appear on statements prevents most recall-related disputes.
 Plus, adding the phone number gives customers an easy way to inquire about the charge before initiating a dispute.”

 Going a step further, you’ll want to be descriptive in additional billing guidelines and descriptors.
-This can also help customers better recall the transaction.
+This can also help customers better recall what they purchased and the transaction data.
 And although there are character limitations, you’ll want to pack in as much specific information as you can to convince a cardholder that they’ve actually made a purchase.

-“Fraud mitigation platforms can address the matter by sharing shopping cart-level data, such as merchant’s name and contact information, date of purchase, name of device used in the order process, and item or service descriptions (size, color, style) between cardholders, merchants, and issuers when a dispute arises,” says Marchand.
+“Fraud mitigation platforms can address the matter by sharing shopping cart-level data, such as merchant’s name and contact information, date of event, name of device used in the order process, and item or service descriptions (size, color, style) between cardholders, businesses, and issuers,” says Marchand.
 “By provisioning this data directly into the issuing bank’s call center, online or mobile applications, a questionable charge can be resolved directly with the customer.”

 Technology has completely changed the way we do business.
-And this continues to be true when it comes to credit card payment processing.
-There are many tools available that can help you prevent credit card chargebacks—the main one being a credit card payment processor from an accredited company.
+And this continues to be true when it comes to payment processing.
+There are many tools available that can help you avoid chargebacks—the main one being a credit card payment processor from an accredited company.

-And there are additional investments you can make to protect your business.
-For example, Saltwater Grille has completely changed their point-of-sale terminal, using TableSafe technology.
-Rather than diners giving servers their credit cards to process at the terminal, the mobile POS is brought to the diners to pay tableside.
+And there are additional investments you can make to protect your company.
+For example, Saltwater Grille has completely changed its point-of-sale terminal, using TableSafe technology.
+Rather than diners giving servers their cards to process at the terminal, the mobile POS is brought to the diners to pay tableside.

-According to data from Clearsale, stolen credit cards are the No. 1 cause for chargebacks, accounting for 30% of instances.
-Verify cardholder identity for every purchase with a photo ID–and don’t forget to make sure the signatures match.
+According to data from ClearSale, stolen cards are the No. 1 reason chargebacks occur, accounting for 30% of instances.
+Verify cardholder identity for every sale with a photo ID–and don’t forget to make sure the customer signatures match.

-As an extra step, send an immediate email receipt so that shoppers are alert instantly about purchases made on their card.
-The receipt should be itemized and contain details like items purchased, date and vendor location to help jog their memory.
+As an extra step, send an immediate email receipt so that shoppers are alerted instantly about purchases made on their cards.
+The receipt should be itemized and contain details like items purchased, date, and vendor location to help jog their memory.

-When you do have chargebacks, it’s important to conduct a post-mortem to help understand what went wrong and why.
+When chargebacks happen, it’s important to conduct a post-mortem to help understand what went wrong and why.
 This can also give you further insights into how to best prevent chargebacks in your business.

 “If we look at a generic customer journey map, preventing chargebacks happens through most of the customer’s experience,” says Chris Guillot, founder of Merchant Method.
 An analysis can help you identify which stages have friction and contribute to your chargeback challenges.